netd-tud/riot-exercises/08-coap-basic/README.md

 <coap://[fd00:dead:beef::1]/sensors/light>;rt="light-lux";if="sensor";obs
 ```

 This list of links contains 3 elements.
-Link in a list are separated by `,`.
+Links in a list are separated by `,`.
 A
 link is composed by a URI (enclosed in `< >`) and zero or more attributes.
 Each
 attribute is separated by `;`.
 An attribute may or may not have a value.
 The key
 and the value are separated by `=`.
 Attributes are key/values, expressing extra